sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace generate plant uml diagram showing all use cases in current codebase

-Workspace: I'm sorry, I can't answer that question with what I currently know about your workspace.
+I'm sorry, I can't answer that question with what I currently know about your workspace.

 sumitchohan: @workspace generate plant uml diagram showing all use cases in current code base

-Workspace: Based on the provided workspace structure and the relevant files, here is a PlantUML diagram representing the use cases in the current codebase:
+Based on the provided workspace structure and the relevant files, here is a PlantUML diagram representing the use cases in the current codebase:

 ```plantuml
 @start